 CIDManager is popularly known for sending the new service provider notification.
 This CIDManager notification is caused whenever there is a change in the service provider.
 It suggests resetting the phone to remove the apps and services related to the previous service provider.
 Because those were only appropriate to the old provider, not the current one.

-CIDManager is a newly introduced system app mainly found in Samsung phones, especially in S series or models.
+CIDManager is a newly introduced system app mainly found in Samsung phones, especially in S series models.
 One of the main reasons why it has been recently the talk of the town is it sends a notification regarding service provider change.
 While the notification is valid and comes for a reason, it irritates users several times a day.
 Some have to change their phone just to get rid of the CIDManager notification.

 Also, the CIDManager notification sticks around even after executing the instruction it suggests.
 There is probably some bug that causes the CIDManager notification multiple times a day.
 Well, fortunately, there are working solutions out there.
-Such as, we can silent its notification.
+Such as, we can silence its notification.
 If nothing works out, we can lastly disable or safely uninstall it with the apps.

 So, that’s it about the CIDManager app.
 Hopefully, all your queries are answered now and you have got a clear explanation of CIDManager.
 If there is still anything you want to know, just comment below.